mentainha/m3o/api/README.md

 # M3O API

-The M3O API consists of a set of many separate public apis all consumed through a single gateway.
+The M3O API consists of a set of many public apis all consumed through a single gateway.

 ## Overview